 words | Richard Cartwright photos | Luis Photos

 It’s not quite the same but when you require or wish to purchase something, there are some similarities on how we went about it in the past and the modus operandi preferred by many these days.
 Is there anything you can’t get from home nowadays without exiting your front door?
 I think you can procure almost everything, including settling bills and ‘what-nots’ from the comfort of your home, by simply switching on your laptop, tablet or i-phone.
+You can even simply compare product prices from a place like hoteudeals.com to make sure that you get the best deals.
 Long before this wonderful technology came to us, however, there will be many out there who remember purchasing items not by just effortlessly fiddling with a modern gadget sat in a comfy armchair, but by only taking a few steps to your front door.
 So you see?
 It was purchasing from home just like today!

 Yes, I remember in the 50s and early 60s, vendors of every type coming to your door offering their merchandise and all manner of stuff.
 ‘El Ditero’ was one – the ‘debt man.’
 Debt, because he came armed with two large baskets stuffed with clothing – which, you can imagine, needed ironing thoroughly – for you to choose from and perhaps buy.
 He would let you have the items ‘on tick,’ and return the following week or fortnight to collect part payment of the goods you purchased.
 I clearly remember a fat, leather-bound book which he produced holding details of his customers’ debts… It worked!
 The cash amounts were negligible compared to today’s purchasing power, of course, but everyone was happy, the neighbourly clientele and our friend, ‘El Ditero.’
 That was the trend then: fish vendors, bread, fruit and vegetable vendors and all-sorts doing the rounds coming to your door.
 ‘El Lechero’ – the milkman – came round also with his milk urn offering fresh milk by the pint, as did ‘El Aguador’, delivering fresh water which you would otherwise have to fetch yourself in zinc buckets from ‘distribution water points’ situated in your street which, when full, were pretty heavy – a couple of old currency pennies a bucketful was the payment.
 They’d be emptied into a large, clay receptacle standing in a corner of the kitchen which kept the water nice and fresh.
 Another ‘two basket’ street trader was my favourite, the cake man.
 He too appeared loaded with cakes to tempt the sweet toothed and others.
 All the favourites were there in his baskets… ‘Japonesas’ and ‘mil ojas’ were amongst the selection which you could see and choose through glass lids on the baskets.